 Example 2: From the previous question, what is the circumference of each Ferris wheel, and what is the speed of each Ferris wheel?

-Reflection Questions

-How does changing the radius of the wheel affect the sinusoidal graph?
+Reflection Questions How does changing the radius of the wheel affect the sinusoidal graph?
 How does changing the height of the axle of the wheel affect the sinusoidal graph?
 How does changing the speed of the wheel affect the sinusoidal graph?

-Success Criteria:

-- I can use a sinusoidal function to model or solve problems that involve circular or oscillating (back and forth) motion at a constant speed - \circ I can recognize that one cycle of motion equals one period of the sinusoidal function.
+The waster changing the speed of the wheel affect the smasoldar graph.
+Survey Culturia.
+Success Criteria:I can use a sinusoidal function to model or solve problems that involve circular or oscillating (back and forth) motion at a constant speed